Justify-social/my-project/IMPLEMENTATION_TRACKING.md

 ### Milestone 12: Final Testing ⏳
 - [x] Initial testing of draft saving with minimal data
+- [x] Testing campaign creation with dates and influencer data
+- [x] Testing loading campaigns with dates and influencer data
+- [x] Verifying that API responses include all necessary data
 - [ ] End-to-end testing of all workflows
 - [ ] Regression testing
 - [ ] Performance validation